History of the Aether Theory

 physics, the foundation was laid; and the fateful error-of-omission

-and energy was the first theory that embraced the popular misinterpretation
+and energy was the first 20th-century theory to embrace the popular misinterpretation

 of the Michelson and Morley experiment of 1887.
 In 1905 Einstein

-incorporated an implied rejection of lumniferous aether.
+incorporated an implied rejection of luminiferous aether.
 Although there is

 nothing in the theory explicitly denying its existence, the authoritative